 Tugboat vs Dinghy?

-The Dinghy (see full review here) is the Tugboat’s close little brother, one of the best-known mini-cruisers out there.
+The Dinghy (see my full review here) is the Tugboat’s close little brother, one of the best-known mini-cruisers out there.
 Although the two longboards have similar DNAs, the Tugboat is longer (30″ vs 28″) and wider (9.25″ vs 8″) compared to the Dinghy.

 The extra 2″ on the Tugboat makes a significant difference in the way the board feels, making it more stable and less sketchy than the Dinghy.
 The bigger platform makes for better riding comfort without losing maneuverability.